Optimism (OP) Price Hits $1.34 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Optimism’s launch date was November 11th, 2021.
+Optimism’s genesis date was November 11th, 2021.
 Optimism’s total supply is 4,294,967,296 tokens and its circulating supply is 798,517,235 tokens.
+The official website for Optimism is www.optimism.io.
 Optimism’s official Twitter account is @optimismfnd and its Facebook page is accessible here.
-Optimism’s official message board is optimism.mirror.xyz.
-Optimism’s official website is www.optimism.io.
+The official message board for Optimism is optimism.mirror.xyz.

-It is usually not possible to buy alternative cryptocurrencies such as Optimism directly using U.S. dollars.
-Investors seeking to trade Optimism should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Optimism using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Optimism directly using U.S. dollars.
+Investors seeking to trade Optimism should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Optimism using one of the exchanges listed above.

 Receive News & Updates for Optimism Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Optimism and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.